Motion Picture Association (MPAA) Logo

 Motion Picture Association Logo

-On the contemporary logo, the emblem with the reel is complemented by the capital letters MPA, as since 1919, the organization changed its name to Motion Picture Association.
+In the contemporary logo, the emblem featuring the reel is complemented by the capital letters MPA, reflecting the organization’s name change to Motion Picture Association in 1919.
 The reel appears smaller and is positioned to the left, while the abbreviation is on the right, emphasizing the evolution and changes in the Association and the world of cinema.
 American cinema has gained substantial weight on the international stage.
-A merger of movies, television, and digital streaming services emerged as channels to distribute films globally.
+A merger of movies, television, and digital streaming services emerged as a channel for distributing films globally.
 Hence, film cassettes are becoming a thing of the past.

 Font and Colors